 UConn students are prepared to jump into the professional world that surrounds our bustling Hartford Campus.
 They are talented, resilient and career-ready with necessary critical thinking, communication and innovation skills required to thrive in today’s global economy.

-The Center for Career Development welcomes employers to participate in Career Conversations, 3 career fairs and co-presentations for student professional development.
-UConn’s career services are connected throughout all campuses through the online system, Handshake, and offers opportunities for employers to post jobs and internships for all students and alums to view.
+Career services are active on all our regional campuses, especially at this urban campus located in the center of one of the nation’s most robust business communities.
+The Center for Career Development welcomes employers to participate in career fairs, recruiting events and presentations for student professional development.
+UConn’s career services are connected throughout all campuses through the online platform Handshake which offers opportunities for employers to post jobs and internships for all students and alumni to view.
+Please note, for Fall 2020, UConn Center for Career Development will be hosting all employer events virtually.

 Post a JobThe university uses Handshake, an online job board, for all internship, co-op and career-related job postings.
 Employers can register and post jobs for free at career.uconn.edu